-Our broad and rich Community Curriculum along with our incredibly high academic expectations mean that pupils have again dramatically exceeded national averages.
+Our broad and rich Community Curriculum along with our incredibly high academic expectations mean that pupils have again significantly exceeded national levels.

-100% of children achieved the expected standard or above in reading, compared to 71% nationally.
-This includes 49% who achieved a high level of attainment.
+95% of children achieved the expected level in reading, compared to 73% nationally.

-89% of children achieved the expected standard or above in writing, compared to 76% nationally.
-This includes 19% who achieved a high level of attainment.
+88% of children achieved the expected level in writing, compared to 78% nationally.

-97% of children achieved the expected standard or above in maths, compared to 75% nationally.
-This includes 51% who achieved a high level of attainment.
+98% of children achieved the expected level in maths, compared to 79% nationally.

 You can compare our results with other schools using the compare schools performance website.

 For more information please visit the schools performance tables service.